oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     **NOTE:** The embedding model being used is displayed when we run the program.
 It is important to make sure that the embedding model you use matches the embedding model you chose when you vectorized the data - in this instance we vectorized our data with *"all-MiniLM-L6-v2"*, and our search is using the same model, so we are good to go.
 A mismatch will lead to an error and even worse a false positive - in the sense that no error will be displayed but the wrong results will be displayed.

     For our first example let's try the word "cars".
-This is the same phrase we have tested using the Cohere and OpenAI models, so if you have used those embedding models, you know what to expect, and the results should be similar.
+This is the same phrase we have tested using the Cohere models, so if you have used those embedding models, you know what to expect, and the results should be similar.

     Enter Phrase: **cars**

     ![Lab 3 Task 4 Step 1b](images/nodejstfr09.png =60%x*)

     In our situation it took half a second to vectorize the query and about 2 milliseconds to perform the query.
-This is extremely fast when we compare it to the Cohere and OpenAI models as we do not need to perform the roundtrip REST calls over the internet.
+This is extremely fast when we compare it to the Cohere models as we do not need to perform the roundtrip REST calls over the internet.

 3. Next let's try the phrase "cats" and see what is returned.